Skip to content

 What are the best school options for American children in Valencia?

 The American School of Valencia (ASV) offers a US-accredited curriculum with AP courses, SAT prep, and English-medium instruction from Pre-K through Grade 12.
-Annual fees range from €8,000 to €15,000.
+Annual tuition runs roughly €7,200 to €9,500 depending on grade level, plus a one-time enrollment/capital fee for new students.
 Other excellent English-language options include Caxton College (British curriculum) and Cambridge House.
 Many American families choose ASV for continuity if they may return to the US, as credits transfer seamlessly to US colleges.

 Explore ValenciaMove guides